mabinahmad/mabinahmad/README.md

 ## About Me

 - 🌱 I'm constantly learning and exploring new technologies.
-- 🔭 I'm currently working on developing a classified application.
+- 🔭 I'm currently working on developing a food delivery application.
 - 💡 I'm passionate about building scalable and user-friendly web applications.

 ## My Skills